kubernetes-sigs/kubespray/README.md

 ### Requirements
 * The target servers must have **access to the Internet** in order to pull docker imaqes.
-* The firewalls are not managed, you'll need to implement your own rules the way you used to. in order to avoid any issue during deployment you should **disable your firewall**
+* The **firewalls are not managed**, you'll need to implement your own rules the way you used to. in order to avoid any issue during deployment you should disable your firewall
 * **Copy your ssh keys** to all the servers part of your inventory.
 * **Ansible v2.x and python-netaddr**
 * Base knowledge on Ansible.
 Please refer to [Ansible documentation](http://www.ansible.com/how-ansible-works)